This is what Mozart's own violin actually sounds like (spoiler: it's delightful)

 This is the holy grail of violins

-Wolfgang Amadeus Mozart owned a number of violins, and this one was made by the Klotz family of luthiers in southern Germany around 1700.
+Wolfgang Amadeus Mozart liked to have a good number of instruments lying around his music room and owned a number of violins.
+We're interested in this one, made by the Klotz family of luthiers in southern Germany around 1700.
 Today, it lives in the Salzburg Mozarteum under lock and key.

 He had a few things to say about the Klotz violin: firstly, it's in great condition and is essentially a window into the past.
 “It’s incredible to think that Mozart not only used this as a performer, but also as a composer - and on this very violin he wrote and played his five violin concerti and the monumental masterpiece of the Sinfonia Concertante K364.”